Polistes annularis: Foundress associations

-Group nesting through associations is especially prevalent and varied in P. annularis, with an arithmetic mean of between 3.82 to 4.93 and a full range from one to 28.
+Group nesting through associations is especially prevalent and varied in P. annularis, with an arithmetic mean of between 3.82 and 4.93 and a full range from one to 28.
 Variation from year to year explains only 2% of the variance in the size of associations.
 Only 5% of queens run a nest without any co-foundresses, while about three-quarters of foundresses become subordinate to a queen on a cooperative nest.
 The largest aggregations of foundresses are seen when females reuse the nest in which they were born, typically by constructing a new nest on the old one.
 In cases where females reuse the natal nest, between seven and eight foundresses are typically active on the nest, as compared to an average of 4.34 for wholly new nests.

 The number of foundresses plays a major role in determining the success of a colony.
 On average, colonies have a 60% success rate for producing workers and 65% for reproductives.
 However, nests with one foundress are only 20% successful at surviving until workers emerge.
 Nests with four or more foundresses have an 80% chance of success.
 Strangely, the inclusive fitness of subordinate foundresses is lower than their fitness in the case where they established a nest alone; it remains unclear why such subordinates do not leave the nest to establish their own.

 Selective pressure tends to eliminate any additional foundresses once workers emerge due to multiple factors.
 Firstly, foundresses compete with each other over the scarcity of space and resources to raise the best offspring.
 Secondly, workers can perform all the same functions as foundresses with minimal competition.
 Lastly, workers are more related to their sisters than their own offspring and thus have less incentive to lay their own eggs.
 These factors together result in the expulsion of the subordinate foundresses, as first observed in the related P. gallicus.

 Subordinate foundress mortality significantly increases following worker emergence as compared to mortality rates prior to worker emergence, a pattern also observed in P. exclamans and P. carolina but not in P. bellicosus.
 Likewise, subordinates decrease foraging rate following worker emergence.
 However, unlike other polistine wasps, more severe consequences occur for P. annularis after worker emergence, despite this change in behavior.
 The intricacies of this conundrum remain unsolved though are suspected to deal with senescence as decreased foraging also accompanies decreased aggression.
 Foundress eviction, as studied across polistine wasps, is independent of the rate of usurpation, which is 9% in P. annularis.
 In cases when all foundresses are evicted, colony failure rate is high with 19% failing when multiple foundresses are evicted and 80% failing in cases where a sole-founding foundress is evicted.
 By the time pupae appear, queens are less aggressive towards their subordinates, as compared to when only larvae are present.
 This behavior of queen eviction has parallels in other social insects, including ants and termites.